SenseNet/sn-workflow/docs/inbox-workflow.md

    - *ExchangePull*: the system polls the Exchange server for new mails periodically.
 You can modify the time period in the customizable workflow as it is described later in this article.
    - *ExchangePush*: a logic will be executed on every system startup that re-subscribes to all mailboxes for every Content List that is configured to receive mails.
 This can be useful when the portal has been unavailable for the Exchange server and therefore the server deleted the subscription.
 Also a subscription to the mailbox events in Exchange Server will occur after setting the email address for a List.
    - *POP3*: the system connects to the mail server using the POP3 protocol.
 This is a simple method for getting emails that needs a mailbox on the *Incoming Email Settings* page and the password in the settings file.
 All mails that were sent to that mailbox will be processed and deleted.
 - **StatusPollingIntervalInMinutes**: used with push notifications.
 For active subscriptions the Exchange server sends a status message to the webservice, to check if the receiver is still available.
-These messages are ignored - but otherwise served to indicate available service - by sensenet ECM.
+These messages are ignored - but otherwise served to indicate available service - by sensenet.
 Set it to a higher value if you want to receive these status checks less frequently.
 The polling interval will be in effect for new subscriptions.
 - **PushNotificationServicePath**: used with push notifications.
 The path of the web service handling push notifications.
 A built-in service application is placed at */Root/(apps)/ContentList/ExchangeService.asmx*, this will be addressed by the exchange server.
-The path here therefore should include the host of sensenet ECM, and the rest will be handled by the portal (the '{0}' pattern will be replaced with the path of the appropriate Content List, and the *?action=ExchangeService.asmx* will instruct the portal to run the webservice defined for Content Lists among the global applications).
+The path here therefore should include the host of sensenet, and the rest will be handled by the portal (the '{0}' pattern will be replaced with the path of the appropriate Content List, and the *?action=ExchangeService.asmx* will instruct the portal to run the webservice defined for Content Lists among the global applications).
 - **ExchangeAddress**: the address of the exchange EWS web services.
 It is usually in the given format, only the host of the smtp server needs to be adjusted.
 If this key is commented out the autodiscover services of exchange will be used to resolve the address of the appropriate Exchange server.
 - **POP3Server**: POP address of the email server, e.g. pop.gmail.com.
 - **POP3 password**: if POP3 mode is configured, you have to provide the password for all the mailboxes here to let the system check for emails periodically.